mistahBen/Espanso-personalize-config/readme.md

 This is a small, simple repository for use with [Espanso](https://espanso.org/).
 Feel free to take these as inspiration or use them directly.
+> a "full featured" version of this repo with LOTS more match files is located here: [Espanso-pub](https://github.com/mistahBen/espanso-pub)

 # Key features
 ## _global_vars.yml